PaulineMaitre/OnlineCV/README.md

 ## Install and launch project

-In order to launch the project properly, you should follow the these steps.
-They should also be able to help you in case of unknown error.
+To launch the project properly, you should follow these steps.
+They should also be able to help you in case of an unknown error.

 #### Docker
 Launch the docker terminal and run the following command to create the database container